10 Essentials for Your Travel Toiletry Kit

 10. Hairbrush/Comb

-TourScoop recommends: We’re fans of the travel-sized options from Wet BrushConair, and Goody.
-Find easy-to-take-with-you brushes and combs from these and other brands at TargetAmazonWalmart, and Ulta Beauty.
+TourScoop recommends: I’m a fan of the travel-sized options from Wet BrushConair, and Goody.

 More from TourScoop: